jorgelingo/Methods/Tutorials/4_ExploratoryDataAnalysis_Notes.md

 ## # ... with 23 more rows
 ```

+Notice that not everyone has blinks above 200, which means that they only have aggregated values for FALSE.

 When we have two continous variables, we can use a scatterplot to explore relationships.
 Remember to use the jitter option and/or transparency when there are a lot of points.